BEST: BLUM 38N SOFT CLOSE

 Hinge Overlay

 Hinge overlay is the distance the door “covers” the frame or cabinet side on the *hinge* side.
-Fortunately this overlay is simple to measure but you’ll need to know your fractions.
+Fortunately, this overlay is simple to measure, but you’ll need to know fractions.

 There are two ways to find overlay on existing cabinets:

-- But another method is simply measuring the distance the door “overlays” the cabinet when it’s closed.
-Just make sure to measure this on the hinge side (not the top/bottom!) of the door.
+• Another method is measuring the distance the door “overlays” the cabinet when closed.
+Just measure this on the door’s hinge side (not the top/bottom!).

 4. Independent certification authorities for cabinet hinges

-Almost everything we buy has a certification process the manufacturer can optionally subject their products too.
-And for cabinet hinges that testing authority is the Builders Hardware Manufacturing Association.
+Almost everything we buy has a certification process to which the manufacturer can optionally subject their products.
+And for cabinet hinges, the Builders Hardware Manufacturing Association is the testing authority.

-But finding results for who’s certified and what the results are is difficult.
-However, here’s a few links to the leading hardware manufacturers and their stated ANSI/BHMA compliance:
+But finding results for who’s certified and what the consequences are takes time and effort.
+However, here are a few links to the leading hardware manufacturers and their stated ANSI/BHMA compliance:

 5. Just how much thought does Blum put into their hardware versus the competitors?

-Would you believe me if I said Blum uses a space age suit that simulates age, limited motion and even pregnancy in testing of it’s hardware?
-Well, they do and you can read about the Age Explorer(tm) suit they use for testing.
+Would you believe me if I said Blum uses a space-age suit that simulates age, limited motion, and even more in testing its hardware?
+Well, they do, and you can read about the Age Explorer(tm) suit they use for testing.

-But what did they learn and how does it impact their products?
+But what did they learn, and how did it impact their products?
 A couple of inventive features:

-- For corner cabinets a SPACE CORNER drawer system that allows access to the back of corner drawers.
+• For corner cabinets, a SPACE CORNER drawer system allows access to the back of corner drawers.

 6. How many Slow close cabinet hinges per door?